 City Mouth just wants to be saved, but they’ve saved you a spot on the dancefloor.
 This tight-knit group of Chicago friends has taken a lot from their hometown contemporaries—on 2018’s Hollows, they borrowed bits from breakneck pop-punk and blissed-out indie rock to create something both healing and heartfelt.
 It’s no wonder listeners have connected with each stage of this journey, from the band’s thousands of Spotify plays or their drop-in to the Audiotree studio.

 The next stage of City Mouth is about to open wide, too, and it promises something with a lot more sparkle.
+It's called Coping Machine, and it's the group's debut LP.
 The catchiness and catharsis remains.
 It’s just delivered with the glitz of a DJ night spinning pop hits while maintaining the same gut-wrenching earnestness from the band’s early DNA.
 Mark Mcclusky (Motion City Soundtrack, Weezer) enters the band’s stacked personnel list, which has included appearances by Real Friends’ Dan Lambton and Dave Knox, to give the City Mouth formula another bite.